 First, join ContractorCalculator free today and help us lobby.
 There is already a lot going on behind the scenes, but we need as many contractors as possible to write to their MPs and alert them to the damage that the proposed changes will cause.
 We will be in touch via email.

 You also need to be prepared for a worst case scenario, by making sure you don’t wind up in a contract that is clearly caught by IR35.
-Use IR35Shield.co.uk for a comprehensive and free IR35 assessment.
+Use IR35Shield.co.uk for a comprehensive IR35 assessment.